protyposis/LocalAudioBroadcast/README.md

 This simple application captures the local audio playback in Windows and sends it over the local network to a UPnP renderer.
-I originally wrote it to stream Spotify music playback from my computer over the home network to my HTPC running XBMC (since I wasn't satisfied with the available Spotify plugins), it can be used for any audio though.
+I originally wrote it to stream Spotify music playback from my computer over the home network to my HTPC running XBMC/Kodi (since I wasn't satisfied with the available Spotify plugins), it can be used for any audio though.